cypherpunk-academy/2064/en/001_2064_The Games Lab.md

 For Lasse and Sigur, log files were like newspapers, only they described what had happened somewhere and not just someone else's opinion.
 There was the exact time, the program, what had done something and what had happened exactly.

-Lasse: "Even a cocoa before?
+Lasse: "Even cocoa before?
 We're gonna get this thing down today!"
 Sigur: "No, not down!
 Take over, look at everything, copy data, remove traces and run away again.
 That's the mission."
 Lasse: "Yes, it's all right - I know.